regular/unbzip2-stream/README.md

 ===
 streaming bzip2 compresser in pure JS for Node and browserify.

-Wraps [jvrousseau/bzip2.js](https://github.com/jvrousseau/bzip2.js) into a through stream.
-I refactored the pre-existing streaming code (formerly in node-test.js) and turned it into the module's interface.

 Buffers
 ---
 When browserified, the stream emits instances of [feross/buffer](https://github.com/feross/buffer) instead of raw Uint8Arrays to have a consistant API across browsers and Node.